wazery/design-patterns-ruby/creational/builder/README.md

 Builder
 =======
-This pattern works by creates an abstract plan describing the steps for creating a complex object, and then carry out the same steps on different implementations, as long as each implementation implements all the steps.
+This pattern works by creating an abstract plan describing the steps for creating a complex object, and then carry out the same steps on different implementations, as long as each implementation implements all the steps.